Pioneer K-pop idol Yang Joon-il makes an unlikely comeback | The Japan Times

-SEOUL – Thirty years ago his floppy hair, make-up and flamboyant fashion sense outraged audiences, who threw stones at him as he performed on stage and threatened to beat him at shows.
+SEOUL – Thirty years ago his make-up, floppy hair and flamboyant fashion sense outraged audiences.

 Today, 50-year-old Korean-American singer Yang Joon-il is enjoying an unlikely comeback, re-discovered by the YouTube and social media generation through online clips and hailed as a forerunner to today’s K-pop stars.

-The K-pop industry is now estimated to generate $5 billion a year and many of its male stars are celebrated at home and abroad for their gender fluidity, while Yang — who was once shunned for exactly that — is often compared to current idol G-Dragon, lead of the hugely popular band Big Bang.
+The K-pop industry is now estimated to generate $5 billion a year, and many of its male stars are celebrated at home and abroad for their gender fluidity.
+Yang — who was once shunned for exactly that — is often compared to current idol G-Dragon, lead of the hugely popular band Big Bang.

 “There are no words to describe what that moment was like.
 I felt like I could not breathe,” Yang said.